DexcTrack/dexctrack/README.md

 ## Installing

->Install the latest 2.7.* or 3.* version of 'python' for whatever operating system you are running on your computer.
+>Install the latest version of 'python' for whatever operating system you are running on your computer.
 For MacOS or Windows, www.python.org/downloads has installation packages with built executables.
 For Linux, they only provide source code, so you are generally better off using your Linux package manager to install the latest built version.

->Also install 'pip' (for python 2.7.*) or 'pip3' (for python 3.*), a tool for installing and managing Python packages.
-This is included in the installation packages from www.python.org, but if you use a Linux package manager such as 'apt', 'synaptic', 'rpm', or 'dnf' to install 'python' or 'python3', you may need to specify an additional package to get 'pip' or 'pip3' installed.
+>Also install 'pip', a tool for installing and managing Python packages.
+This is included in the installation packages from www.python.org, but if you use a Linux package manager such as 'apt', 'synaptic', 'rpm', or 'dnf' to install 'python', you may need to specify an additional package to get 'pip' installed.

 </br>
 </br>